 This includes an increase of 1% from September 2014 in the values of:

 • the unqualified, main and upper pay ranges for classroom teachers;

 • the minimum and maximum of the pay range for leading practitioners and all pay ranges for individual posts set before taking account of the September 2014 uplift;

 • the leadership pay ranges; and

 • any individual allowances in payment and to the minima and maxima of the ranges of all teacher allowances.

-The Secretary of State has accepted the recommendations of the STRB on the pay scales for 2013-14.
+The Secretary of State has accepted the recommendations of the STRB on the pay ranges for 2014-15.
 See the NASUWT Salary Card and the School Teachers' Pay 2014 - Joint Circular - Discretionary Reference Points in the 'Resources' box on the right-hand side of the page further for details.

 The School Teachers’ Pay and Conditions Document requires that governing bodies agree the arrangements for pay determination and the extent to which such decisions will be delegated to others.
 It permits governing bodies to determine the form of the pay scales for classroom teachers within the national minimum and maximum of their pay ranges.
 The joint NASUWT/NUT Model Pay Policy provides for prescribed pay scales (spine points) between the statutory minimum and maximum on the Main Pay Range and the Upper Pay Range.
 The adoption of standardised pay scales is necessary to enable pay portability between schools.

 Pay determinations for new appointees taking up posts after September 2014 should be taken in accordance with the school’s Pay Policy.
 The joint NASUWT/NUT Pay Policy Checklist outlines provisions that should be included in a school’s pay policy.